An AOC red wine or AOC white wine from the Swiss canton Wallis

 , The red wine must come from pure Pinot Noir or a blend of red grape varieties.
 This mixture must contain at least 85% Pinot Noir and Gamay.
 In these 85% the Pinot Noir has to outweigh (51%).
 The name derives from the city of the same name in the French Jura, not far from the border, where by the way the famous chemist Louis Pasteur

 (1822-1895) was born.
 There are at least 85 ° Oe (17 ° KMW) must weight prescribed, otherwise a Dôle to a so-called Goron

 outclassed.
 There is also a "Dôle Blanche" brightly pressed from the red grapes, also "Pinot noir pressé en blanc", or in German-Swiss Süßdruck

 is called.
 This must come from pure Pinot Noir or a Cuvée of dominant Pinot Noir and Gamay.

-Dôle is confusingly synonymous with the grape varieties Gamay
+Dôle is, however, confusingly a synonym for the grape varieties Gamay

 and Pinot Noir